suncoast-devs/handbook/lessons/js-intro/lecture.md

 # Declaring types explicitly

-Once we introduce the idea of TypeScript objects we'll discuss why specifying an explict type is useful.
+Once we introduce the idea of TypeScript objects, we'll discuss why specifying an explicit type is useful.

 ---

 # Undefined variables

-After declaring a variable but before assigning it a value, the variable will contain a special but confusing, value known as `undefined`
+After declaring a variable but before assigning it a value, the variable will contain a special but confusing value known as `undefined`.

-The type of the variable will also be `any` which means it will accept a value of **any** kind.
+The type of the variable will also be `any`, which means it will accept a value of **any** kind.

 ```typescript
 let name // name contains 'undefined', and is of `any` type